FredKalcide/CART-263/Project 3/progressREADME.md

 The code runs on a local server, as of now we only need a webcam and we would need to figure out color detection.
 We thought about using a kinect, but we wanted to try and see if we could do it on webcam first before going on to make it more complex, for our level of knowledge.

+the hit detection did break somewhat during the merge and i (Fred) cannot repair it again (both out of time and patience) but the logic in the logic sketch showcases how it should run better

 ## Future iterations